emailit/E-MAILiT-Share-Buttons-for-WP/readme.txt

 Stable tag: 7.4.1
 License: GPLv2 or later

 The all-in-one content monetization and distribution platform.
-Monetize your website by sharing the web.
+The share button that generates revenue for you.

 == Description ==